Salvation is a rescue operation. To understand salvation, we need to know what the problem was, what God did about it, and how we respond to it.

 When we accept that Jesus died for us, when we acknowledge that we need a Savior, when we acknowledge that our sin deserves punishment and that Jesus bore the punishment of our sins for us, then we have faith, and God assures us that we are forgiven.

 The Bible explains salvation in many ways: ransom, redemption, forgiveness, reconciliation, adoption, justification, etc. That is because people understand their problem in different ways.
 For those who feel dirty, Christ offers cleansing.
 For those who feel enslaved, he offers redemption, or purchase.
 For those who feel guilt, he gives forgiveness.

 For people who feel alienated and put at a distance, he offers reconciliation and friendship.
 For those who feel worthless, he gives an assurance of value.
 For people who don’t feel like they belong, he describes salvation as adoption and inheritance.
 For those who are aimless, he gives purpose and direction.
 For those who are tired, he offers rest.
 For the fearful, he gives hope.
 For the anxious, he offers peace.
 Salvation is all this, and more.

 No one can be justified, or declared righteous, by observing the law (Romans 3:20), because the law does not save.
-It is only a standard that we fail to meet, and by that measurement, all of us fall short (v.
-23).
-God “justifies those who have faith in Jesus” (v.
-26).
-We are “justified by faith apart from observing the law” (v.
-28).
+It is only a standard that we fail to meet, and by that measurement, all of us fall short (verse 23).
+God “justifies those who have faith in Jesus” (verse 26).
+We are “justified by faith apart from observing the law” (verse 28).

 Paul even says that God “justifies the wicked” (Romans 4:5).
-God will consider a sinner righteous (and therefore accepted on the day of judgment) if the sinner trusts God.
+God will count sinners as among the righteous (and therefore accepted on the day of judgment) if they trust God.
 A person who trusts God will no longer want to be wicked, but this is a result and not a cause of salvation.
 People are “not justified by observing the law, but by faith in Jesus Christ” (Galatians 2:16).